cookaa/cs100-F2018-inclass-starter/README.md

 - inclass/ComputeGasMileage.java:
   - Features at least four single-line comments
   - Features at least two multiple-line comments
+  - Contains exactly two uses of a `print(` statement
   - Contains exactly one use of a `println(` statement
-  - Contains exactly two uses of a `print(` statement
   - Contains at least 35 non-blank lines of source code

+- inclass/DisplayLogisticMap.java:
+  - Contains at least 95 non-blank lines of source code

 ## Updates